Milind74/Milind74/README.md

 ## 🙋‍♂️ About Me

-🌱 **I’m currently working in Josh Software as a software developer.
+🌱 **I’m currently working in Parallel Minds as a software developer.